Nick12-hub/Calculating-Phonon-Spectrum-With-PHONOPY/README.md

 ADDGRID = .TRUE.
 ```
 ### KPOINTS
-If your machines'RAM is enough,increase KPOINTS may be a great choice!
+If your machines or Servers'RAM is totally enough,try to increase KPOINTS may be a better choice!

 ### Running tips
 It is a wise Initiative to estimate the consume RAM and decrease Number of cores properly.